what is medicare part a

 • A doctor certifies that you are homebound.
 This means that you cannot leave your home without substantial effort.
 Or it is medically unadvised that you leave home without the help of another person, transportation, or special equipment.

-If you require more than part-time or intermittent skilled nursing care, you are not eligible for the home health benefit.
-Although your doctor certifies that you are homebound, you may leave home for medical treatment or short, infrequent absences for non-medical reasons.
+You are not eligible for the home health benefit if you require more than part-time or intermittent skilled nursing care.
+Although your doctor certifies you are homebound, you may leave home for medical treatment or short, infrequent absences for non-medical reasons.
 That could include attending religious services, for example.
 You can still receive home health care if you attend adult day care.

 What Home Health Care is Covered?

 Your Medicare Part A (hospital insurance) or Medicare Part B covers eligible home health services.
-This includes part-time or intermittent skilled nursing care or home health aide services, physical and occupational therapy, speech-language pathology services, medical social services, and injectible osteoporosis drugs for women, among others.
-You should ask whether the care that you need will be covered by Part A.
+This includes part-time or intermittent skilled nursing care or home health aide services, physical and occupational therapy, speech-language pathology services, medical social services, and injectible osteoporosis drugs for women.
+It would be best if you asked whether the care that you need will be covered by Part A.

 What Isn’t Covered by Part A